TimIsabella/FDM_3D_Printer_FlowManager/README.md

 ## How?
 By measuring the filament diameter as it is fed, an exact flow rate can be calculated to ensure a consistent flow.
-Flow Manager measures this filament diameter by three points evenly offset around the circumference of the filament (offset as a triangle), and averaging those points with a precision of up to 6 digits beyond the decimal, which results in a measurement sensitivity as low as 0.000001mm, and a filament diameter as small as 1mm.
+Flow Manager measures this filament diameter by three points offset around the circumference of the filament (offset as a triangle), and averaging those points with a precision of up to 6 digits beyond the decimal, which results in a measurement sensitivity as low as 0.000001mm, and a filament diameter as small as 1mm.